csjewell/Dist-Zilla-Plugin-AlienBuild/README.md

 - adjusts Makefile.PL

-    Adjusts your `Makefile.Pl` to use [Alien::Build::MM](https://metacpan.org/pod/Alien::Build::MM).
+    Adjusts your `Makefile.PL` to use [Alien::Build::MM](https://metacpan.org/pod/Alien::Build::MM).
 If you are using [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker).

 - sets the mb\_class for Build.PL